MewsSystems/tech-platform-engineering-test/README.md

 * A load balancing solution
 * CICD

 We appreciate that some of these requirements are open to interpretation.
-Feel free to implement the requirements how you think is best, baring in mind the 3 hour time limit. **Remember to explain your thinking.**
+Feel free to implement the requirements how you think is best, bearing in mind the 3 hour time limit. **Remember to explain your thinking.**

 If you have any questions then please don’t hesitate in reaching out to the talent team at Mews.